VLAN Configuration in Cisco Switches

 - Show interfaces [interface-id | vlan vlan-name | switchport]

-- Id vlan-id – This parameter displays the information about a specific VLAN with VLAN ID number.
-The range of VLAN id is 1 to 4096.
+- Id vlan-id—This parameter displays information about a specific VLAN with a VLAN ID number.
+The range of VLAN ID is 1 to 4096.

-Now we are going to use the show VLAN command with a different parameter.
-The “show vlan name IT” command output is not easy to understand.
+Now, we will use the show VLAN command with a different parameter.
+The “show vlan name IT” command output is difficult to understand.
 The figure below illustrates the output of this command.
 The output parameter will be discussed in the coming articles.

-The recommended command for VLAN verification is “show vlan brief” and also “show vlan summary” These commands display the count of all configured VLANs.
-We can also use the “show interfaces” command with different parameters.
-For examples “show interfaces fastEthernet 0/1 switchport“.
+The recommended commands for VLAN verification are “show vlan brief” and “show vlan summary.”
+These commands display the count of all configured VLANs.
+We can also use the “show interfaces” command with different parameters, such as “show interfaces fastEthernet 0/1 switchport.”

-This will display all information about the switchport fastethernet 0/1.
-If we enter command “show interfaces switchport” It will display all existing switchport information.
-We can also use “show interfaces vlan <vlan ID>” command to display the vlan interface informations.
+This will display all information about the switchport FastEthernet 0/1.
+If we enter the command “show interfaces switchport,” It will display all existing switchport information.
+We can also use “show interfaces vlan <vlan ID>” command to display the vlan interface information.
 This command will show the IP address information of this VLAN.

 Deleting VLAN

-We can delete VLAN with “no vlan vlan-id” command in global configuration mode.
+We can delete VLANs with the “no vlan vlan-id” command in global configuration mode.
 For example, “ no vlan 10 “ in global configuration mode will delete VLAN 10 from switch Sw-2 database.
-The ports of VLAN 10 is not the member of any VLAN now.
+The ports of VLAN 10 are not the members of any VLAN now.
 You can verify it with “show vlan brief” command that VLAN 10 is no longer present in the vlan.dat file after using the no vlan 10 commands.

-Best practice before deleting VLAN is reassigning to all member ports to a different VLAN because any port that is not moved to an active VLAN are unable to communicate with other hosts after the deleting VLAN and until they are assigned to an active VLAN.
+Best practice before deleting a VLAN is reassigning all member ports to a different VLAN because any port that is not moved to an active VLAN is unable to communicate with other hosts after the deleting VLAN and until it is assigned to an active VLAN.

-We can delete the entire vlan.dat file using the “delete flash:vlan.dat” command in privileged EXEC.
-The abbreviated command is “delete vlan.dat”.
-We can also use this to delete a vlan.dat file if the file is stored in its default location.
+We can delete the entire vlan.dat file using the “delete flash:vlan.dat” command in privileged EXEC, which is abbreviated “delete vlan.dat.”
+We can also delete a vlan.dat file if it is stored in its default location.

 After executing this command and restarting the switch, the formerly configured VLANs are no longer present.
 This places the switch into its factory default condition for VLAN configurations.